Escobita/selenium/selenium-core/selenium-website/src/main/rst/04_selenese_commands.rst

 verifyText
 ~~~~~~~~~~

+..
+TODO mam-p:  Why the parenthetical limitation on locator type below?
+The locator could also be name=, id=, identifier=, etc.

-Use ``verifyText`` when both the text and it's UI element must be tested.
+Use ``verifyText`` when both the text and its UI element must be tested.
 ``verifyText`` must use a locator.
-Depending on the locator used (an *xpath* or DOM
+If one chooses an *XPath* or *DOM*
-locator) one can verify that specific text appears at a specific location on the
+locator, one can verify that specific text appears at a specific location on the
-page relative to other UI components on the page which contain it.
+page relative to other UI components on the page.

 ==========   ===================    ===================================================================
 verifyText   //table/tr/td/div/p 	This is my text and it occurs right after the div inside the table.